-Axtell, a brown two-year-old stallion "unknown to fame," entered the three-year-old class of trotters in 1888 to compete for a \$100 purse against a fast field on the Keokuk racecourse.
+Axtell, a brown two-year-old stallion "unknown to fame", entered the three-year-old class of trotters in 1888 to compete for a \$100 purse against a fast field on the Keokuk race course.
 His driver had assured every one that this was the first race his horse had ever entered.
-After losing the first heat to Senator Conkling, Axtell won the second easily in 2:411⁄2.
+After losing the first heat to Senator Conkling, Axtell won the second easily in $2:41\frac{1}{4}$ .
 In the third and deciding heat he flashed away with a motion that was the perfection of ease, leaving Senator Conkling, Woodford Belle, and Golden Fleece hopelessly in the rear.
-With no apparent effort Axtell distanced all his competitors and came home in 2:311⁄2, a feat "unparalleled" in Iowa trotting.
+With no apparent effort Axtell distanced all his competitors and came home in 2:31/2, a feat "unparalleled" in Iowa trotting.
+It was the "surprise race of the day".